|

 and will be payable in equal monthly payments.

-The objects of the Foundation are to encourage and promote painters
+The objects of the Foundation are to encourage and promote emerging painters

 and sculptors in New Zealand with particular emphasis on future artistic